havonz/SCRMapDocs/en/epScript-Reference/Syntax.md

         - Equal to `==`
         - Logical and `&&`
         - Logical or `||`
-        - Logical not `!`

-        It is worth mentioning that when using conditional operators on variables, what is returned is the `conditional expression` itself, not the `result of the conditional expression`.
+        It is worth mentioning that when using conditional comparison operators on variables, what is returned is the `conditional expression` itself, not the `conditional expression result`.
-        The parameters of if are a list of `conditional expressions`.
+        The parameters of if are a list of `conditional expression`s.
 If a variable is passed directly to if, if will convert it into an expression that checks if its runtime value is not equal to 0.

         ```JavaScript
         if (a == 2) // Double equals sign for logical equal